lapisdecor/DCProject/codebook.md

 mean - refers to mean;
 std - refers to standard deviation;

+The variables names that have **meanfreq** at the end of their name refer originally to weighted average of the frequency components to obtain a mean frequency.
+Their value on the tidy dataset is the mean of this value grouped for each subject and activity.

-The variable names composition refer to the multiple processes of transformation of the data from the collected observations to the final dataset.
+The variable names composition refer to the **multiple processes of transformation of the data** from the collected observations to the final dataset.
 This dataset was used as raw data and then transformed again in this project.

 As an example, **time_body_acceleration_jerk_magnitude_std** variable name represents the process used to estimate the values it holds:  **time** domain signals were captured, then filtered to remove noise.
 The **body** linear **acceleration** was derived in time to obtain **jerk** signals and the **magnitude** of this signals was calculated.
 Finally the **standard deviation** (std) was estimated.
 This value is now on our tidy data the grouped average for each subject and each activity.